bucky007007/CheckPoint-GWLB-Workshop/content/01GettingStarted/3_GWLBeOptions.md

 # AWS GWLBe Options

-### Distributed Architectures
+### Distributed Architecture

-Distributed GWLB Architectures feature an IGW and GWLBe in each VPC.
+The Distributed GWLB Architecture features an IGW and GWLBe in each VPC.
 Accordingly, the ingress & egress Internet traffic from that VPC use the local IGW.

 ![dist](https://chkp-gwlb-ws01.s3.us-west-2.amazonaws.com/dist-01.png)

-### Centralized Architectures
+### Centralized Architecture

-Centralized GWLB Architectures connect VPCs together with TGW and use a Centralized Ingress and Egress from either
+The Centralized GWLB Architecture connects VPCs together with TGW and use a Centralized Ingress and Egress from either
 - Combined Security VPC (as we see in this workshop)
 - Dedicated Internet VPC attached to TGW (not covered in this workshop)